Takua-Gandasa/Mavens-Toy/README.md

 - What is the Total Profit?
 - What is the Gross Profit Margin?
 - What is the Total Units Of Goods?
-- What is the Total Transaction Amount Of Transaction?
+- What is the Total Amount Of Transaction?
 - What is the Average Transaction Value?
 - Why do we have the Store City, Store Location and Date Slicer?
 - What are the sales and earnings for each product category?